When to seek depression treatment

 When a person has a depressive disorder, it interferes with daily life and normal functioning, and causes pain for them and those that care about them.
 With depression, feelings of sadness, loss, anger, or frustration last for weeks or longer.
+This is when depression treatment is essential.

 - Feelings of helplessness and hopelessness: A bleak outlook that nothing will ever get better and there’s nothing you can do to improve your situation.